-However, if you do not know what you’re looking for, you are going to have a tough time spotting a burn out.
-With that, the next best thing is to inform yourself with the ins and outs of burning out.
-So read along to know all the important bits there is to know about burnout as well as how it you can manage to escape it.
+However, if you do not know what you’re looking for, you are going to have a tough time spotting burnout.
+With that, the next best thing is to inform yourself of the ins and outs of burning out.
+So read along to know all the important bits there is to know about burnout as well as how you can manage to escape it.

 What Exactly is Burn Out?

-First coined in 1974 by Herbert Freudenberger, burn out is a psychological term that pertains to the long term exhaustion and declining interest in work.
-It is a challenging pit where you are stripped of all your self motivation and drive.
+First coined in 1974 by Herbert Freudenberger, burn out is a psychological term that pertains to long term exhaustion and declining interest in work.
+It is a challenging pit where you are stripped of all your self-motivation and drive.
 It is a terrible state where work is nothing but that–work.

 The good news, however, is that burnout is not an inescapable void.
 It is something avoidable and solvable.
 As with every other problem, the solution for burnout starts with recognizing the signs.
 The earlier you spot them, the earlier you can plot a way out.

 Just recently in 2019, the World Health Organization (WHO) has recognized burnout as a medical condition.
-WHO has moved burn out alongside other medical condition under its International Classification of Diseases (ICD).
+WHO has moved burnout alongside other medical conditions under its International Classification of Diseases (ICD).
 In the simplest terms, it is a physical, mental, psychological, and emotional state brought about by chronic stress.

 Stress vs. Burn Out

 Everybody gets stressed every once in a while.
-While burn out and stress have a handful of similar symptoms, there are a few that sets them apart.
+While burnout and stress have a handful of similar symptoms, there are a few that set them apart.
 Here’s how exactly you can tell stress from burn out.

 Moreover, stress is associated with the loss of energy.
 On the other hand, burn out is related to the loss of motivation and hope.
-If someone is experience the consuming feeling of having no purpose or nothing to look forward to, that is a saddening case of a burn out.
+If someone is experiencing the consuming feeling of having no purpose or nothing to look forward to, that is a saddening case of burnout.